 Today’s post includes excerpts from What’s the Story?
-Building Blocks for Fiction Writing, chapter four: “Theme.”
+Building Blocks for Fiction Writing, which is packed with fun lessons and engaging activities for anyone who wants to learn the basics of storytelling.
+This is from chapter four: “Theme.”
 Enjoy!

 What is the Theme of a Story?

 Theme is one of the most difficult story elements to understand.
 Often confused with plot, theme is actually a worldview, philosophy, message, moral, ethical question, or lesson.
 However, these labels, taken alone or together, don’t quite explain theme in fiction.

 We can think of a theme as an underlying principle or concept, the topic at the center of the story.

 Themes are often universal in nature.
 Some common universal themes are based on motifs of redemption, freedom, equality, sacrifice, betrayal, loyalty, greed, justice, oppression, revenge, and love.
 Themes can also be personal and part of the human condition.
 Such themes could explore issues surrounding loneliness, trust, commitment, or family.